telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Entity service paths

-Orion Context Broker supports hierarchical scopes, so entities can be assigned to a scope [at creation time](user/walkthrough_apiv2.md#entity-creation).
+Orion supports hierarchical scopes, so entities can be assigned to a scope [at creation time](user/walkthrough_apiv2.md#entity-creation).
 Then, [query](user/walkthrough_apiv2.md#query-entity) and [subscription](user/walkthrough_apiv2.md#subscriptions)
 can be also scoped to locate entities in the corresponding scopes.